 Can you bore through solid rock?

 Yes.
-We can bore through solid rock using directional boring, auger boring or hand tunneling.
+We can bore through solid rock using auger boring, hand tunneling, or small boring unite (SBU).
 SSC can provide procedures to cope with any mix of soils.

 How many conduits can you install at one time?